Zuehlke/software-engineering-corner/drafts/taking-a-byte-of-the-carbon-cake.md

 ## Further Reading

-An explanation of carbon awareness, energy and carbon efficiency https://learn.greensoftware.foundation/
+An explanation of carbon awareness, energy and carbon efficiency https://learn.greensoftware.foundation/ (GSF)

 Awesome green software links to a number of dev tools and emission calculators: https://github.com/Green-Software-Foundation/awesome-green-software